dalyw01/Docker-Learning/README.md

 Creating containers

---name = gives container a name
+name = gives container a name
--it = pops us into a container upon creating bash = set bash terminal
+it = pops us into a container upon creating bash = set bash terminal (use "exit" to leave it)

 docker run ubuntu
 docker container run ubuntu